-Complaints and enquiries about the Development can be received in the following ways:
+Community concerns, enquiries and complaints regarding the Project can be received via the following avenues:

 - Project email address: info@uungulawindfarm.com.au

 - Phone, via the complaints and issues contact point: 0488 820 191

 - Post: PO Box 1708, Newcastle, NSW 2300

+- Project offices (Dubbo or Wellington)

-- · The CCC: and
+- · The CCC; and

 - · Face to face.

-For the duration of construction and operation, the email, phone, and postal contact methods will be maintained and published on the Developments website.
+For the duration of Project construction and operation, the email, phone, and postal contact methods will be maintained and published on the Project website.